Sunbeamstress/Blackbirds/Design Document.md

 - [ ] Make a nice little tour for them to get acquainted.

+### Abilities

+- [x] Define ability and ability tree classes.
+- [ ] Describe core ability trees and the individual abilities beneath them.
+   - [ ] Implement logic to tally up total level in a tree, based on which abilities belong to it.

 ### Rooms

 - [ ] Implement IRE-style building. yeah lmao it won't be that easy